Servicio Meteorológico Nacional (Mexico)

-The Servicio Meteorológico Nacional (SMN) is Mexico's national weather organization.
+The Servicio Meteorológico Nacional (SMN; "National Meteorological Service") is Mexico's national weather organization.
 It collects data and issues forecasts, advisories, and warnings for the entire country.

 History

 A presidential decree founded El Observatorio Meteorológico y Astrónomico de México (The Meteorological and Astronomical Observatory of Mexico) on February 6, 1877 as part of the Geographic Exploring of the National Territory commission.
 By 1880, it became an independent agency located at Chapultepec Castle, then encompassing six observatories.
 In 1901, the Servicio Meteorologia Nacional was formed with 31 sections for each state and 18 independent observatories which reported back to the central office in Tacubaya via telegraph.
 It joined the World Meteorological Organization in 1947.
 By 1980, the organization included 72 observatories, of which eight launched weather balloons and radiosondes, and five radars serviced the country.
 In 1989, it became a subagency of the General de Administracion del Agua.